Data Monetization: Data is Crude

 A data monetization team is multi-disciplinary, will include data scientists, functional analysts, engineers, designers, and developers.

-Processes will continuously evolve as solutions progress from innovation to deployed at scale
+Processes will continually evolve as solutions progress from innovation to deployed at Scale.

 Use modular and inter-operable architecture that will allow for technology to mature and scale over a period.
 Cloud technologies make it easier.